JontySinai/jontysinai.github.io/_posts/2017-09-16-the-mcp-neuron.markdown

 ## Conclusion
 <br/>

+The MCP Neuron seems almost too simple to represent artificial intelligence of any kind, yet it is - and it isn't.
+Formal logic is a fundamental component of intelligence.
+For any machine to have artificial intelligence, it surely should be able to comprehend logic gates.
+The idea being that logic gates can be stringed together to form logic circuits, capable of executing any kind of instruction.
+This is indeed what underpins modern computational processors.
+However, we know that CPU's aren't really "intelligent" - they're just able to process any instruction given to them at lightning speed.

+What makes the MCP Neuron different is the fact that it could reproduce logic gates using a *biologically inspired algorithm*.
+In the field of artificial intelligence, this was a promising achievement, since it almost surely makes sense that any kind of artificial intelligence should resemble the brain - which is after all the great stage of human intelligence.

+The problem with the MCP Neuron is that every logic gate which it could model (and hence every logic circuit which a collection of neurons could model) had to be pre-programmed, something which is clear in the Jupyter notebook accompanying this post.
+This stands out as a massive contrast to the brain, which learns from experience.
+Nonetheless, it would take another 15 years before Frank Rosenblatt's landmark debut of the *Perceptron* - the first *learning algorithm* of its kind.
+That the perceptron - and hence artificial neural networks - is a direct extension of the MCP Neuron, is what makes the MCP Neuron a cornerstone of artificial intelligence, and thus the beginning of our journey.

+***

 *This is the first post in a series dedicated to the history of Artificial Neural Networks.
 Special thanks go to [Sebastian Raschka](https://sebastianraschka.com) and [Andrey Kurenkov](http://www.andreykurenkov.com/writing/a-brief-history-of-neural-nets-and-deep-learning/) for the inspiration, and to [Andrew Ng](https://www.coursera.org/specializations/deep-learning) for his passion and dedication to the field of Deep Learning.
 The style of this blogpost is intended to be conversational and informal.
 For a more formal treatment of the mathematics and code, checkout the Jupyter notebook version on Github [here](https://github.com/JontySinai/PythonAI/blob/master/Notebooks/Sec1-1_MCP_Neuron.ipynb).*